 If you’re looking for even more dialogues and lesson ideas, be sure to check out the lesson plans available on the site.
 These are broken down into three sections: lessons for children, lessons for teens and lessons for adults.

 ThoughtCo has one of the most comprehensive lists of scripts designed for teaching English with dialogues.
-What makes this website particularly great is that the scripts are arranged by skill level for your convenience.
+What makes this website particularly great is that some of the scripts are arranged by skill level for your convenience.

-BusyTeacher is home to a number of great ideas and activities for the ESL classroom, so it should come as no surprise that their dialogue resources are top notch.
+BusyTeacher is home to a number of great ideas and activities for the ESL classroom, so it should come as no surprise that their dialogue resources are top-notch.

 All you need to do is choose what script you want to download, cut and paste the excerpts you want to use in class and design a lesson around that.